Cheesysponge/cheesysponge-mod/README.md

-# cheesysponge-template-1.18.2
+# The Cheese & Sponges
-# A mod created by cheesysponge
+A minecraft fabric mod created by cheesysponge
 # Make whatever you want with this.
 Mod download at https://www.curseforge.com/minecraft/mc-mods/the-cheese-sponge-mod
+# Uses geckolib for the rendering & animations